 Planned stays in hospital

 If your stay in hospital is planned, it should be easier to be prepared.
-Speak to the ward sister or hospital dietitian beforehand so they know that you need a gluten free diet.
+Speak to the ward sister or hospital dietitian ahead of time so they know that you need a gluten free diet.
 Don’t be worried about ‘making a fuss’, you need

 - Do I need to see the hospital dietitian to make sure I can get meals and snacks that I can eat?